 I discussed the subject with the guests over breakfast.
 It soon became clear that the interest in this cultural event was very high.
 A zebu cost about 150 € and so we put money together and asked Naina to buy a suitable animal – even if it was not a must, we wanted to contribute to the celebration with a good present.

 For hours we celebrated with a lot of music, a lot of food and even more people.
-Me and the guests were right in the middle of it, celebrated with the Madagascans, ate rice and zebu and were allowed to photograph everything.
-In a small Kabary (a kind of speech), the village leader thanked the numerous guests for coming and for the great interest in honouring the dead.
+I and the guests were right in the middle of it, celebrated with the Madagascans, ate rice and zebu, and were allowed to photograph everything.
+In a small Kabary, the village leader thanked the numerous guests for coming and for the great interest in honoring the dead.
 The relatives, invited guests and acquaintances gradually collected money for the Famadihana, which is very cost-intensive for the relatives of the dead due to the large celebration with many guests.
 Some families are in debt for years in order to host a Famadihana for their deceased.
 There is no fixed annual rhythm in which the Famadihana must take place, only a maximum distance – I believe it is ten years – must be maintained.
 Any number of Famadihanas can take place in between.
 A Famadihana is common in the highlands every seven years.

-On the third day it was time for the “real” Famadihana.
-Early in the morning we reached the village.
-I had brought a few baguettes, because there is seldom bread for the villagers and it should be part of a party.
-The villagers were all dressed festively today, wearing colourful robes, festive jewellery and the musicians were back again and provided for noisy background music for the dances.
+On the third day, it was time for the “real” Famadihana.
+Early in the morning, we reached the village.
+I had brought a few baguettes because there is seldom bread for the villagers and it should be part of a party.
+The villagers were all dressed festively today, wearing colorful robes, festive jewelry and the musicians were back again and provided for noisy background music for the dances.
 Around noon the celebrating company – including us in the midst of the relatives – went to a hill on which the family tomb was located, a splendidly painted small white “house” made of stone.
-Family members and guests, including the musicians, walked up the hill to the entrance of the tomb, singing and dancing, while hundreds of people gathered on the slope.
-The whole village, all neighbours, acquaintances and relatives had gathered to attend and celebrate with the Famadihana.
+Family members and guests, including the musicians, walked up the hill to the entrance of the tomb, singing, and dancing, while hundreds of people gathered on the slope.
+The whole village, all neighbors, acquaintances, and relatives had gathered to attend and celebrate with the Famadihana.
 The tomb itself had a door partially underground, which had to be uncovered by the men of the village.
 A narrow staircase led down to the individual “floors”, where the bones of the deceased were laid to rest.